rebma-io/lab/docs/electronics/protection-circuits.md

 A snubber is a device/circuit that is used to limit (snub) voltage transients in circuits.
 Often there can be a sudden interruption of current flow, which drives a significant rise in voltage across a device.
-This can lead to both EMI, but also potential damage to the device.
+This can lead to both EMI, but also potential damage to the device due to [back EMF](https://en.wikipedia.org/wiki/Counter-electromotive_force).
 There are three major types of snubbers you can use.
 The simplest is a snubber diode.
 The more complicated is an RC snubber, and while it's marginally more complicated, it is also better behaved.
 Finally, you can build one out of solid-state (semiconductor) components, typically using a pair of Zener diodes.

 ### Snubber Diode